Skip to main content

 Declare Minor

-Send your prospective advisor a brief statement of interest (approximately 300 words) on why you'd like to add the minor to your degree.
+Complete the online Public Health Minor Declaration Form.
 Note: Admission into the minor does not guarantee entry into public health courses as course registration depends on meeting course pre-requisites and course availability.
 At the time of graduation, minor coursework GPA must be at least a 2.0.

 The University of Arizona red triangle graphic